bluenviron/mediamtx/README.md

     readPass: sha256:BdSWkrdV+ZxFBLUQQY7+7uv9RmiSVA8nrPmjGjJtZQQ=
 ```

-**WARNING**: enable encryption or use a VPN to ensure that no one is intercepting and reading the credentials.
+**WARNING**: enable encryption or use a VPN to ensure that no one is intercepting the credentials.

 ### RTSP proxy mode